-5 November 2018 – Each year, when a cold wind suddenly kicks out the summer's heat, our thoughts turn inevitably to winter, to the snow and ice waiting around the corner.
-Winter was once the season to hide indoors or head for ski resort.
+Each year, when a cold wind suddenly kicks out the summer's heat, our thoughts turn inevitably to winter, to the snow and ice waiting around the corner.
+Winter was once the season to hide indoors or head for ski resorts.

 Nothing wrong with either but these days, winter travel is becoming all the rage as governments hustle to entice travelers in an effort to turn their white cold into tourist gold.
-Here are 15 fun activities for winter that don't involve sports (at least not directly) but that are clearly, radically about winter - cold, ice or snow - or all three.
+Here are 18 fun activities and winter festivals (Europe has plenty but so do other parts of the world) that don't necessarily involve sports.
+But, they are clearly, radically about winter - cold, ice or snow - or all three.

 The Northern Lights - Tromso, Norway

 Of course there will be ice and snow, at least in the Northern Hemisphere.
 Winter just wouldn't be winter without a coat of white and the ability to see your breath.
 Having spent many winters in the tropics, there's something endearing yet jarring about Christmas trees and ice rinks ensconced indoors, under air conditioned protection, while people outside melt.
 Apart from being environmentally unfriendly, these activities are still, like it or not, 'make believe'.

 If you like the real thing, these festivals should feed your winter expectations.

 The Harbin Ice and Snow Festival in Harbin in northeastern China is the largest ice and snow festival in the world, attracting about one million visitors a year.
 It has been held since 1963 and starts officially on the 5th of January in icy temperatures of up to minus 35 degrees Celsius.
 Artists from all over the world compete to design the most beautiful sculpture.
 The festival has a different slogan every year and ends mid or late February, when the sculptures start to melt.